LucasDaSilva96/LucasDaSilva96/README.md

 👨🏼‍💻 Apps on App Store:  **Spensify**

-📚 I'm currently learning: **Laravel and Blue Prism (RPA)**
+📚 I'm currently learning: **Bash Scripting Automation**

-💬 Feel free to ask me about: **TypeScript, JavaScript, React, React Native, Node, Vue, Nuxt.js, Laravel and Next.js [here](https://github.com/LucasDaSilva96/LucasDaSilva96/issues)**
+💬 Feel free to ask me about: **TypeScript, JavaScript, React, React Native, Node, Vue, Nuxt.js, Laravel, BluePrism RPA and Next.js [here](https://github.com/LucasDaSilva96/LucasDaSilva96/issues)**

 ✨ Fun fact about me: **I can code for hours on end, but if you challenge me to a workout, I'll bring the same level of intensity and focus—just with a bit more protein!**